johndarrel/hide-my-wp/readme.txt

 We will include all the required WordPress Security updates.

-To unlock all the features, please visit: <a href="https://hidemywpghost.com/hide-my-wp-pricing/">https://hidemywpghost.com/hide-my-wp-pricing/</a>
+To unlock all the features, please visit: <a href="https://hidemywpghost.com/hide-my-wp-pricing/">Hide My WP - Pricing Plan</a>

 = How to set the plugin on the Nginx server? =